Tromso in the fall with foliage colors

 • Average Snowfall: Around 40 to 80 cm (16 to 31 inches), making it one of the snowiest months

-At the end of January, the sun rises around 11:00 AM and sets near 1:30 PM, marking the gradual return of daylight and moving forward, setting a chain in motion that’ll culminate with the Midnight Sun in the summer.
+As January progresses, this twilight phase slowly extends, and by the end of the month, sunrises start to occur again, giving you about 2 to 3 hours of daylight.
+At the end of January, the sun rises around 11:00 AM and sets near 1:30 PM, marking the gradual return of daylight and moving forward, setting a chain in motion that culminates with the arrival of the Midnight Sun.

 In terms of activities, this is definitely prime dog-sledding and reindeer sledding season, as there is almost always enough snow on the ground during this time of year for tours to run safely.

 This is also the last month of whale watching season, so it’s a great time to visit Tromso if whales are a priority.
+But visit more towards the middle of the month, as the whales are departing the waters around Skjervoy earlier and earlier each year due to changing feeding conditions.

 February